idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/problem_statement.md

        id=problem-schematic
        caption=Schematic of the pressure vessel system for which a custom MOOSE-based application will be designed to solve [!cite](pamuk2012friction).

 For this tutorial, the outlined portion of the pipe of length $L$, shown in [problem-schematic], is of particular interest.
-This region shall serve as the problem domain, $\Omega$.
+This region shall serve as the problem domain $\Omega$.

 ## Governing Equations id=equations